MahakAleem/Customer_Behavior_Analysis/README.md

 # Customer_Behavior_Analysis
-Customer Data Engineering &amp; Visualization: Automating behavioral insights using SQL queries, Python processing, and Power BI reporting.
+Customer Data Engineering & Visualization: Automating behavioral insights using SQL queries, Python processing, and Power BI reporting.

+This project analyzes customer shopping behavior using transactional data from 3,900 purchases across various product categories.
+The goal is to uncover insights into spending patterns, customer segments, product preferences, and subscription behavior to guide strategic business decisions.